-Self respect forms the foundation of all the decisions you’ll ever make, how you treat yourself, and how you allow others to treat you.
+Self-respect forms the foundation of all the decisions you’ll ever make, how you treat yourself, and how you allow others to treat you.

 Unfortunately, while growing up, everyone repeatedly told you to respect others.
-And because of this, you may have became obsessed with pleasing everyone else, putting yourself last, as you were told self-importance was wrong.
+And because of this, you may have become obsessed with pleasing everyone else, putting yourself last, as you were told self-importance was wrong.

-And in-between you started to confuse self respect with overconfidence or having an inflated ego.
+And in-between you started to confuse self-respect with overconfidence or having an inflated ego.

-The difference between self respect and self-esteem
+The difference between self-respect and self-esteem

 Self-esteem is knowing you can conduct yourself well in a given situation.
 Outwardly, you are successful which contributes to your self-esteem.
-And believe it or not, it’s possible to act with self-esteem while having very little self respect.
+And believe it or not, it’s possible to act with self-esteem while having very little self-respect.

-The problem with relying on self-esteem, or being caught up in this evaluative framework, is the moment you have a bad day and doubt yourself, you fall prone to blame, guilt, regret and stress.
+The problem with relying on self-esteem, or being caught up in this evaluative framework, is the moment you have a bad day and doubt yourself, you fall prone to blame, guilt, regret, and stress.

-The difference between self respect and ego
+The difference between self-respect and ego

-Self respect is the respect you have for yourself, while ego is your understanding of your own importance.
+Self-respect is the respect you have for yourself, while ego is your understanding of your own importance.

 An inflated ego may be borne from too much self-esteem, or when you realized just how important and special you are inspired by mental imbalances.
 People with a huge ego sometimes feel unequal to others, because deep inside, they feel worthless and undeserving of respect.

 But, when you respect yourself and believe in yourself, the ego is naturally present but does not play a huge part in your actions.
-The person with self respect simply likes himself/herself, which is not contingent on success or failure.
+The person with self-respect simply likes himself/herself, which is not contingent on success or failure.

-What Does a Lack of Self Respect and Self Love Look Like?
+What Does a Lack of Self-Respect and Self-Love Look Like?

 You’re the doormat – If you’re always the one that people ask things for without giving back anything in return.
 People walk over you to get their way, and you just give in to their wishes, even though you hate it.

 You lose yourself in a relationship – You start a relationship and then in the process, completely forget who and what you are.
 Decisions are made without your approval or notice and you just plod along.
-Your forget your values and find yourself doing things you wouldn’t normally do.
+You forget your values and find yourself doing things you wouldn’t normally do.

-You are attention seeking – You’re dying for validation which your low self-esteem cannot provide.
+You are attention-seeking – You’re dying for validation which your low self-esteem cannot provide.
 Instead, you follow an image or symbol in order to gain attention, and sometimes do stupid and erratic things, like making a fool of yourself at a party or the office.

 You care for people who don’t care for you – You’ll move mountains for someone who doesn’t even take notice of you.
 You keep making excuses for someone who wouldn’t think twice to throw you under the bus.

-You tolerate verbal, mental or physical abuse – You tolerate abusive partners and nasty people because you remember that one time they treated you nicely, and you hang on to that feeling of belonging.
+You tolerate verbal, mental, or physical abuse – You tolerate abusive partners and nasty people because you remember that one time they treated you nicely, and you hang on to that feeling of belonging.

 You have desperate, casual sex – You have sex with someone just because you need the attention.
-Your sex isn’t liberated, fun or respectful.
+Your sex isn’t liberated, fun, or respectful.
 You don’t enjoy it at all and just do it to feel you belong.

-You are a puppet – You meekly follow along because you genuinely believe you have nothing of value to add to a conversation, relationship or meeting, because you think your opinions offer no value.
+You are a puppet – You meekly follow along because you genuinely believe you have nothing of value to add to a conversation, relationship or meeting because you think your opinions offer no value.

-You became untidy and sloppy – Your surroundings are in a mess.
+You became untidy and sloppy – Your surroundings are a mess.
 Your room is scattered with clothing and the sink in the kitchen is constantly full of dishes.
 You don’t’ care about cleaning up and just want to sleep all day.

-Self respect exhibits toughness and moral nerve – You will display strong character with the willingness to accept responsibility for your own life, and you’ll fight for your values and beliefs, no matter what.
+Self-respect exhibits toughness and moral nerve – You will display strong character with the willingness to accept responsibility for your own life, and you’ll fight for your values and beliefs, no matter what.
 This will make everyone else take note and admire your courage.

-Self respect makes you a better person and partner – If you respect yourself, you believe you’re a worthy individual.
+Self-respect makes you a better person and partner – If you respect yourself, you believe you’re a worthy individual.
 And when you feel worthy, you believe you are deserving of love and respect.
 And when you command respect from others around you, they start to appreciate you more and take you more seriously.

 No more need for comparisons – When you love yourself you feel good, you value your attributes, your talents your skills and abilities.
 Which means, you never compare yourself to others, as you will also allow others to shine in their own way.